 - Student accounts for the previous year’s schooling must be paid in full or adequate written arrangements made with the Vice Principal for Finance before students can be permitted to register for the current school year.
 Any delinquent accounts remaining from siblings who have previously attended Maplewood must be settled in like manner before another student from the same family may be admitted.

-- If an account has an unpaid balance equivalent to two months’ charges, that student will not be permitted to continue classes until the account is brought current.
+- If an account has an unpaid balance equivalent to one months’ charges, that student will not be permitted to continue classes until the account is brought current.
 All students will need a test permit to take their semester finals and permits will not be issued to any student whose account is not current.

 - The diploma will be granted only when the bill is paid in full.